aosabook/500lines/pedometer/chapter.md

 If they only provide their gender, we can use the average of 70 cm for a female, and 78 cm for a male.

-Finally, is the user does not wish to provide any information, we can simply take the average of 70 cm and 78 cm and set the stride length to 74 cm.
+Finally, if the user does not wish to provide any information, we can simply take the average of 70 cm and 78 cm and set the stride length to 74 cm.

-TODO: Add references for multipliers and averages above.
+TODO: Do I need to add references for multipliers and averages above?
+Can we just say some basic research turned up these numbers, but we're free to change them if more accurate ones are uncovered?

 All of this information is related to the user, so it makes sense to include it in a User class.